How to Write a Great Career Goals Essay

 Self-awareness about your strengths and interests will help you refine what you want.
 Your past experiences have likely informed your post-MBA plans.
 Share details in your essays about why you are interested in your specific career path.
 Don’t rehash your resume, though.

 Sometimes, reflecting on low points in your career makes it easier to see which job functions you either loved or hated.
-Talk to colleagues and alumni who have MBAs in your field to see what your career path options are.
+Talk to colleagues and alumni who have MBAs in your field to understand your career path options better.

 We tell people to tap into envy when they’re thinking of their career goals.
 You’re probably thinking about people doing things that you’d like to do.
 Ask yourself, “Who is this person?
 What about them would I like to emulate?”
 That can help you define your goals in many ways.

-Also, an essay showing a career path tied to your passions and interests will pique the curiosity of the admissions team.
+Also, an essay showing a career path tied to your passions and interests will pique the admissions team’s curiosity.

 Choose realistic yet aspirational career goals.
 Your post-MBA goal should be achievable and show the need for the degree.
 Come up with a clear, cohesive vision of your career goals, and tie it all together with your background and accomplishments.
 This is a great first step in a successful application strategy.